Erp7441/FIIT_PKS_Komunikator/README.md

 - [ ] Flags - Communication packet flags
 - [ ] Constants - Contains constant values of the program.
 (Doesn't have to be a class)
 - [ ] Settings - Contains settings of communicator session
-- [ ] Crc - handles crc calculations
+- [ ] Tests - Functions for testing purposes

 ## Optimal project structure